kg4zow/remarkable.jms1.info/src/introduction.md

     >
     > [rmfakecloud](https://ddvk.github.io/rmfakecloud/) is a project which duplicates most of the "cloud sync" functionality, but hosted on a server that YOU control.
 This includes handwriting recognition, by talking to [MyScript](https://www.myscript.com/) (the third-party service that reMarkable uses to perform handwriting recognition).
     >
     > If you do this, you do have to get your own service with MyScript if you plan to use the handwriting recognition functionality.
 MyScript's service charges based on the number of "recognition events" you perform each month.
+    >
-I *think* reMarkable has some kind of volume discount with MyScript.
-The API requests to perform the handwriting recognition all use reMarkable's account with MyScript, and reMarkable pays for them as part of peoples' monthly subscription fees for the reMarkable cloud.
+    > My guess is that reMarkable has some kind of volume discount with MyScript. reMarkable pays MyScript for all handwriting recognition requests made by reMarkable tablets connected to the reMarkable cloud service.
+If your tablet is connected to rmfakecloud and you use the handwriting recognition function, you would need to make your own arrangements with MyCloud to pay for that service.
+    >
+    > [This page](https://developer.myscript.com/pricing) contains what little they're willing to say about pricing - basically the first 2000 requests each month are free, and after that, "contact us".
+An [old message](https://developer-support.myscript.com/support/discussions/topics/16000030978) on their developer support forum mentions the pricing beyond that as $10 per 1000 requests, I have no idea if that's still accurate or not.
     >
     > I have not played with `rmfakecloud` yet, however it is on my list of things to check out.